synatic/noql/README.md

 # sql-to-mongo
-Converts SQL queries to Mongo find or aggregates
+Converts SQL queries to Mongo find or aggregation pipelines

+Requires as for functions and sub queries

+Supported methods

+## Unsupported
+over

+case statements